mapzen/documentation/src-tangram-new/custom-styles.md

 <div class="play-embed" source="https://precog.mapzen.com/tangrams/tangram-play/master/embed/?go=👌&scene=https://tangrams.github.io/tangram-docs/tutorials/custom/custom8.yaml&lines=15#17/40.76442/-73.98058"></div>

-It doesn't look transparent!
+It didn't work!
 That's because the building layer's color value is a solid gray: `[.7, .7, .7]`.
 The three values in that array are the Red, Green, and Blue channels – but there's another possible channel for Alpha, and if you don't specify it, it defaults to `1`, which is opaque.
 The `blend` modes respect alpha, so let's add an alpha value of `.5` to that color array, which will give it 50% opacity:

 <div class="play-embed" source="https://precog.mapzen.com/tangrams/tangram-play/master/embed/?go=👌&scene=https://tangrams.github.io/tangram-docs/tutorials/custom/custom9.yaml&lines=17#17/40.76442/-73.98058"></div>

 Experiment with different RGB and alpha values above!
+(Check out Tangram's [color documentation](https://mapzen.com/documentation/tangram/draw/#color) to see how color values may be specified.)

 ## Shader Effects